Alcoholism Intervention: Guidelines and Safest Practices

 - Write to resolve the situation, not to criticize the abuser.

-- Include in your letter information about how alcohol damages health
+- Include in the letter information about how alcohol damages health

-- Cite instances when your loved one has hurt you while intoxicated
+- Cite instances when the loved one has hurt a person while intoxicated

-- Ask your loved one’s employer to cite instances when the addicted person failed to perform satisfactorily in the workplace
+- Ask the loved one’s employer to cite instances when the addicted person failed to perform satisfactorily in the workplace

 - Present the treatment plan and specify why it is ideal in this case

-- State the consequences you will enforce if the person refuses to accept help and seek treatment
+- State the consequences one will enforce if the person refuses to accept help and seek treatment

 - Limit the meeting to 60-90 minutes.

-- Choose a time when your loved one is sober and able to think clearly.
+- Choose a time when the loved one is sober and able to think clearly.

 - Ensure that nobody has to leave the meeting midway to attend other matters.

-- It is a good idea to hold the intervention meeting right after your loved one was involved in an alcohol-induced accident or violence.
+- It is a good idea to hold the intervention meeting right after the loved one was involved in an alcohol-induced accident or violence.

 - Choose a place where everyone can feel comfortable.

-- If you decide to hold the meeting in a public place, ensure that you find a spot that offers maximum privacy.
+- If a person decides to hold the meeting in a public place, ensure that a person finds a spot that offers maximum privacy.

 How to Maximize the Possibility of Success?